RickBrice/IfcTrafficSignLibrary/README.md

 Note that this work is completely independent of NIBS, FHWA, or anyone else.
 This is the original work of the repository owner.

 ## How to use this library?

+> Note: This procedure requires a patch to Blender/Bonsai implemented in PR https://github.com/IfcOpenShell/IfcOpenShell/pull/7961

 Download the IfcTrafficSignLibrary.ifc file by selecting it and then using the Download button.

 ![](./Images/Download_IfcTrafficSignLibrary.png)